Former Metairie priest pleads guilty to over 13 counts of sexual battery

 Court documents revealed that back in June 2021, an investigation began on Saucer after he sent a computer hard drive to an electronics repair company in New York.

-A data recovery technician found hundreds of images suggesting sexual assault and New York law enforcement officials determined the images were taken in Metairie and notified the Jefferson Parish Sheriff’s Office.
+A data recovery technician found hundreds of images suggesting sexual assault.
+New York law enforcement officials determined the images were taken in Metairie and notified the Jefferson Parish Sheriff’s Office.

 Latest Posts: